jurb/amsterdam-nl-website-scraper/README.md

 This forks adds a `html_to_md.py` script that uses the `html2text` library to convert the scraped html to 'valid' markdown, like `# heading`, `**formatting**`, `[link](#)`.
 I think this will give LLMs a little bit more semantic context.

+It also updates the scrape script with more retries and an agent, which helps to get all pages.
+After running it 3 times I had only a few entries left in failed_html.txt.
+Before hundreds failed, mostly because of trailing slash errors.

 Usage:

 ```